How to Set & Achieve Goals of a Business

 Why Do You Need to Set Goals of a Business

-You have a vision statement.
+You have a vision statement (if not, learn how to write a vision statement).
 You have a mission statement.
 So why do you need business goals?
 Here are five ways that the goals of a business can help you launch into new realms of achievement.

 - Defining your business goals give you strategic direction and guide your focus.
 It will help you make efficient business decisions, avoid unnecessary distractions, and focus your efforts on what matters to you.